numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - Therefore, 3x5 and 5x3 matrices both have a rank of 3

 - Full-rank definition:
+    - Remember that rows = landing coordinates, and columns = amount of basis vectors
     - A Matrix is "full rank" when rank is as high as possible for that matrix shape
+        - A tall matrix (3×2) takes 2D inputs and produces 3D outputs.
+The rank gives us the dimension of the output space.
+In this case, rank = number of columns
-        - for tall/square matrices (rows ≥ columns): rank = number of columns
+        - A square matrix (3x3) rank = number of columns too
-        - for wide matrices (columns > rows): rank = number of rows
+        - A wide matrix (2×3) takes 3D inputs and produces 2D outputs.
+The rank tells you the dimension of the output space.
+So in this case, rank = number of rows
+        - In short: rank ≤ min(rows, columns)
     - A matrix is not full rank, if and only if it has linear dependencies
-        - if rank < number of columns, that means you have fewer independent columns than total columns, which means at least one column can be written as a combination of others
+        - if rank is less than the number of columns, that means you have fewer independent columns than total columns, which means at least one column can be written as a combination of others
         - this connects to the rank-nullity theorem we are about to see below (rank + nullity = number of columns), as when nullity is > 0, it means linear dependencies exist among the columns
     - Example with a 3x4 matrix:
         - full rank (3) means we moved from 4D to 3D and now we have just 3 linearly independent columns (the 4th is now linearly dependent on the first 3)